solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 ### Step 3: Redirect user to Pocket to continue authorization

-Take your `code` and `redirect_url` from Step 2 above and relace in the URL below and copy and paste the below URL in to a browser and follow the instructions.
+Take your `code` and `redirect_url` from Step 2 above and replace in the URL below and copy and paste the below URL in to a browser and follow the instructions.

 ```powershell
 https://getpocket.com/auth/authorize?request_token=111111-1111-1111-1111-111111&redirect_uri=https://solrevdev.com